redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 ## The autoload.json file
-The autoload.json file must be placed into the root of the bundle you want to autoload.
-It is made by the following sections:
+The autoload.json file must be placed in bundle's top folder and it is structured as
+follows:

 - bundles (mandatory)
-- actionManager
 - routing

 The mandatory **bundles** section contains the bundles you want to autoload.
 Let's see a very basic example:

     {
         "bundles" : {